StackVista/stackstate-docs/use/stackstate-ui/perspectives/topology-perspective.md

 You can configure or develop your own [propagation functions](../../../develop/developer-guides/custom-functions/propagation-functions.md).
 {% endhint %}

-It's possible that a view can contain components that have a `DEVIATING` propagated health state caused by a component that is itself not included in the view.
+It's possible that a view can contain components that have a `DEVIATING` propagated health state caused by a component that's not included in the view itself.
 The Topology Perspective allows you to configure whether the view should be expanded to automatically show root cause components that are outside the currently displayed view:

 * **Don't show root cause** - Do not show the root causes of components shown by the current topology filters.
 * **Show root cause only** - Only show the root causes of components shown by the current topology filters that have a `CRITICAL` or `DEVIATING` propagated health.
 Indirect relations are visualized if a component directly depends on at least one invisible component that leads to the root cause.